You’ve got it all under control – introducing Spreaker’s new Content Management System!

 The new CMS is a full control board where you can view the entirety of your account’s content.
 Think of it as the backstage area for your podcast production, where you can access your podcasts’ settings.

-You can look through what you’ve already created, as well as create a new show.
-From here you can also get quick access to your show’s statistics and RSS feed.
+You can look through what you’ve already created, as well as create a new podcast.
+From here you can also get quick access to your podcast’s statistics and RSS feed.

 The big picture